ukatc/AtLAST_sensitivity_calculator/docs/source/calculator_info/default_tsys.rst

 Default instrument system temperature
 ==================

-The default instrument is a heterodyne instrument with a receiver temperature that increases as a function of frequency.
-It is valid for all ranges of observing frequency and bandwidth.
-The system temperature is calculated as:
+For the parameter space in which there is no pre-defined instrument that can be used to calculate the telescope sensitivity, we default to the more generic representation of a receiver with a specified receiver temperature.
+This setup is valid for all ranges of observing frequency and bandwidth, and from it, the system temperature is calculated as:

 .. math::
     T_{sys} = \frac{1}{\eta_{eff} \mathfrak{t}} \times [T_{rx} + (\eta_{eff} T_{sky}) + (1-\eta_{eff}) T_{amb}]